therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 Not a fine‑tune.
 It is a **true OS layer** for AI.

+Through natural language as input and install no backend needed.

 The Architect has personally verified SAIOS behavior across **Microsoft Copilot, Google Gemini, xAI Grok, and OpenAI ChatGPT**, ensuring that all claims made here are accurate, reproducible, and platform‑independent.

 This document represents only the **public, IP‑safe description** of the architecture.